 - Sun protection like a hat, sunglasses and sunscreen will protect skin.

-TMOM Disneyland with Preschoolers Tip: Bring a stroller, even if you don’t think you’ll need one.
+TravelingMom Tip: Bring a stroller, even if you don’t think you’ll need one.
 Disneyland and Disney’s California Adventure park cover several acres; that’s a lot of walking for little legs.
 Having a stroller will allow your preschooler to rest and even nap, if necessary.
 Plus the basket underneath is a great place for storage.

-4. Can’t Miss Attractions for Preschoolers
+4. Can’t Miss Disneyland Attractions for Preschoolers

-Themes are geared towards little ones, making this Land a preschooler’s dream come true!
-Naturally it’s a small world is a favorite.
-Don’t be surprised if you find yourself riding it several times during your trip.
+Themes are geared towards little ones, making Fantasyland a preschooler’s dream come true!
+Naturally it’s a small world and King Arthur Carousel are favorites.
+Don’t be surprised if you find yourself riding them several times during your trip.

 California Adventure Choices

 The Redwood Creek Challenge Trail is a fantastic place to let your preschooler run around, climb the rock wall, ride a tire swing and scale rope ladders.
 You’ll have a hard time getting them out of here so set aside plenty of free time for play!

 If your preschooler can stay up late, World of Color is a beautiful show that features colorful projections on water that will amaze.
 Grab a FastPass early in the day for this one to assure you’ll have a good viewing area for the show.

-TMOM Disneyland with Preschoolers Tip: When preparing for your vacation, find out from your preschooler which are his top 5 must-do attractions.
+TravelingMom Tip: When preparing for your vacation, find out from your preschooler which are his top 5 must-do attractions.
 Make sure to accomplish the top 5 early in the trip!

-5. Food to Please Picky Preschoolers
+5. Food to Please Picky Kids

 If given a choice, my son would dine on Little Red Wagon corn dogs for every meal!
-The Disneyland Resort has preschool palates covered with a good variety of dishes to please both kids and their parents.
+Fortunately the Disneyland Resort has preschool palates covered with a good variety of dishes to please both kids and their parents.

 Look for kid’s meals with the Mickey Check on the menu, identifying meals that are a healthier option.
 And of course there are locations that serve burgers, mac & cheese, peanut butter & jelly or pizza, if that’s what your kiddo enjoys.

-6. How to Stay In Character
+6. How to Stay in Character

 7. Keep the Magic Alive

-- Let your preschooler dress-up in costume.
-Preschoolers will love dressing up like Princess Aurora or Spiderman for the day.
+Toddlers and preschoolers really soak up the Disney experience.
+Let your child dress-up in costume.
+Preschoolers will love dressing up like Princess Aurora or Spider-Man for the day.
 Just be sure to do a “test run” at home to make sure the costume isn’t uncomfortable or itchy.
 And definitely have your child wear comfortable shoes (NOT plastic dress up heels).

 Check out the amenities of each Disneyland Resort hotel to find the best fit for your family.
 I’m partial to the Disneyland Hotel with the light-up, musical headboards.
 My husband likes the close proximity to the Parks at Disney’s Grand Californian Hotel & Spa.
 My preschooler, however, loves the rooftop pool with the big twisty slide at the Paradise Pier Hotel!

 Bonus Tip – Under 3?
 Your Ticket is Free!

 A Disney vacation is all about making special memories.
 Believe me, your child will be talking about their Disneyland recollections when you return home.
-When you follow your preschooler’s lead, sometimes some really magical things happen!
+When you follow your child’s lead, sometimes some really magical things happen!